LighghtEeloo/clash-from-the-gates-up/doc/index.md

 Gateway Drug #2: Moore and Mealy, in a few lines (Composability)

-Have a Bit: Signed, Unsigned, Index, Bit and BitVector
+Have a Bit: Signed, Unsigned, Index, Bit, BitVector and BitPattern

 Algebraic Data Type: Types and Data Constructors and Patterns
 	- how to compress valid bits into a better form

-Forking Paths: Branching, Pattern Matching and Guards, a.k.a.
-Control Flow
-	- if then else case and the freedom of declarative programming

 Fashionable and Unreadable: Overdosing Operators